DataDog/apps/docs/en/design-guidelines.md

 #### Widget Editing Options
 * Have defaults for all selections.

-#### Scenarios
+#### Widget Scenarios
-* **Visualizing data** Review our data visualization section within user interaction & communication to learn more about our recommendations.
+* **Visualizing data** [Review our data visualization](#dataviz) section within user interaction & communication to learn more about our recommendations.
 Widgets with data visualization should scale vertically and avoid scrolling.
 * **Displaying action items** Use a table to improve the users ability to quickly find and resolve action items.
-Review our table section within ucomponents to learn more about our recommendations.
+[Review our table section](#table) within components to learn more about our recommendations.
 Widgets with tables shouldn’t scale vertically and should scroll.
 * **Complex Scenarios** Don’t display multiple tiles/cards within a widget.
 Instead, make each tile/card it’s own widget.
-Try to limit the number of widgets to something reasonable like 2-3.
+Try to limit the number of widgets to something reasonable like 2-3 per app.

 #### General Best Practices
 * **Keep the experience within the widget tile as simple as possible.** Don’t display multiple views or complex progressively disclosed components within the tile.